aiven/devportal/docs/products/kafka/howto/kafka-tiered-storage-get-started.rst

 .. important::

-   Aiven for Apache Kafka® tiered storage is an early availability feature, which means it has some restrictions on the functionality and service level agreement.
-It is intended for non-production environments, but you can test it with production-like workloads to assess the performance.
-To enable this feature, navigate to the :doc:`Feature preview </docs/platform/howto/feature-preview>` page within your user profile.
+    Aiven for Apache Kafka® tiered storage is a :doc:`limited availability feature </docs/platform/concepts/beta_services>`.
+If you’re interested in trying out this feature, contact the sales team at sales@Aiven.io.

 Enable tiered storage for service
 ----------------------------------